sagar-aujla/Portfolio/README.md

 ### Classification of Lung Pathologies in Neonates Using Dual-Tree Complex Wavelet Transform
 [Publication](https://biomedical-engineering-online.biomedcentral.com/articles/10.1186/s12938-023-01184-x)

-Developed objective strategy for discovering optimal EEG bands based on signal power spectra using **Python**.
-This data-driven approach led to better characterization of the underlying power spectrum by identifying bands that outperformed the more commonly used band boundaries by a factor of two.
-The proposed method provides a fully automated and flexible approach to capturing key signal components and possibly discovering new indices of brain activity.
+Developed a framework for classifying the six most common neonatal lung pathologies using spatially localized line and texture patterns extracted via 2D dual-tree complex wavelet transform (DTCWT).
+This data-driven approach combined clinical knowledge and machine learning to better characterization of neonatal lung diseases by identifying line and texture patterns that were associated with the diseases.
+The proposed method provides a fully automated point-of-care tool that could screen and capture LUS morphologies associated with neonatal lung pathologies could aid in rapid and accurate diagnosis.

 ![EEG Band Discovery](/assets/img/eeg_band_discovery.jpeg)